Kamauleonard/Phase-1-Student-Grade-Generator-Challenge/READme.md

 Save the Javascript file in your machine.
 Follow the on-screen instructions to check your grade.
-Enter node studentgrade.css ENTER.
+Enter node studentgrade.js ENTER.
 It will prompt you to enter your marks so that you can see your grade.

 Program Overview